José María Giménez is footballer of Atlético de Madrid and the Uruguayan National Football Team.

 The next season was vital for him.
 Miranda was injured so he had the chance to prove himself as a starter.
 Cholo Simeone trusted him to replace the Brazilian and he performed quite well.
 His spectacular uprise wasn’t unnoticed in Europe.
 He went from playing 3 matches in 2013-14 to playing 28 in 2014-15.

 With Uruguay’s National Team, his youth hasn’t been an obstacle to live incredible experiences at the highest level.
 His best achievement with the ‘Celeste’ was reaching the second position at the Under 20 World Cup in 2013.
 Only Pogba’s France could beat them and on from the penalty spot.
 With Uruguay’s absolute National Team, he debuted on September of that precise year.
-At the orders of Tabárez, he played the 2014 World Cup and two American’s Cups (2015, 2016), wearing the Uruguay shirt in more than 30 games (in which he has scored 4 goals).
+At the orders of Tabárez, he played the 2014 and 2018 World Cup and two American’s Cups (2015, 2016), wearing the Uruguay shirt in more than 30 games (in which he has scored 4 goals).
 His future in Uruguay’s National Team is as promising as in Atlético de Madrid.

 2012-13.
 Danubio FC